 The game represents a pretty simple yet fun race that can be enjoyed by up to 8 people in as little as 15 minutes.
 If you want to have an extended run with a larger deck, you can combine the Timeline 3: Events game with other games in the series.
 This makes it extremely flexible depending on how you want to play.

-The game comes in a handy box making it quite portable to take it with you.
+The game comes in a handy box making it quite portable to take with you.
 In case you are having your holidays away, this great little travel game could almost fit into your pocket.

 Because the gameplay is simple, it’s playable for anyone over the age of ten.

 Timeline is essentially a simple educational history game that works for anyone over the age of ten.
-You’re going to want to have some basic knowledge on the subject or have an interest in history to enjoy it.
+You’re going to want to have some basic knowledge of the subject or have an interest in history to enjoy it.
 The fast-paced gameplay makes the learning part engaging and fun.